-As at 31 December 2022 and 31 December 2021, the Fund has only invested in listed Shariah-compliant investment securities, thus disclosure by business segments is not relevant b.
-Geographical segments а Classification of financial instruments
+As at reporting date, the Fund has only invested in listed Shariah-compliant investment securities and listed Islamic collective investment scheme, thus disclosure by business segments is not relevant.

+b.
+Geographical segments

 As all of the Fund's investments are located in the United States of America, disclosure by geographical segments is not relevant.